Our Bridgeport and Huntington, CT Pediatric Dentists Answer Your Most Common Questions

 - Flossing at least once a day, preferably before bedtime.

-Sometimes supplemental fluoride pills, rinses or gels are indicated as part of the home preventive program.
+Sometimes supplemental fluoride pills, rinses, or gels are indicated as part of the home preventive program.
 Because the primary teeth form the basis for adult dentition, we will do everything possible to preserve the integrity of your child's dentition while fostering a healthy and relaxed attitude toward dental care.

-Our Bridgeport and Huntington, CT pediatric dentists offer a full range of dental services for children, adolescents and the special needs child, including restorative, preventive dental care and interceptive orthodontics.
+Our Bridgeport and Huntington, CT pediatric dentists offer a full range of dental services for children, adolescents and the special needs child, including restorative, preventive dental care, and interceptive orthodontics.

 When will the condition of my child's teeth and supporting structures be discussed with me?
 Who will explain what work is needed and how much it will cost?

-At the conclusion of the child's exam, the doctor will meet with you to explain what was found and what treatment is recommended.
+At the conclusion of your child's exam, the doctor will meet with you to explain what was found and what treatment is recommended.
 Before you leave the office, our patient records coordinator will discuss fees and options for payment.

 If my child has cavities, how do you fill his/her teeth?